Sehajbirsingh/Sehajbirsingh/README.md

 ## 👋 About Me

-I'm a passionate Data Engineer with a strong background in computer science and engineering.
+ML& AI enthusiast with a strong background in Data Engineering.
 I am always seeking innovative and challenging opportunities to contribute towards organizational growth.

 ## 💼 Experience